odedpinchover/TestProject/README.md

 		The sentences are similar (differ by only ONE word), and have a unique key.
 The key indicates the position of the different word

-The final result (actually, the subtle groups) are printed to the screen and written to file (at same directory of the project).
+The final result (actually, the subtle groups) are printed to the screen and written to file - output.txt (at same directory of the project).

 ************************************************************************************************************************************